 In order to identify the theme of a text, students must also have the ability to summarize important parts of a text so that they have a clear understanding of what an entire passage says.
 Students must be able to distinguish the theme from the main idea.
 They must understand what lesson the author is trying to teach and recognize that they can disagree with the author's point of view.
 They must have a solid grasp of story elements and how characters change.
 They must be able to make inferences.

-On top of all of that, students must understand how to actually determine the theme - no wonder teaching theme is so hard!
+On top of all of that, students must understand how to actually determine the theme, which is a challenge in itself.
+No wonder teaching theme is so hard!

 The aspects of theme that I have found confuse students the most - as well as ideas for teaching each aspect - are below.